-(b) Does not include approximately twenty-four (24) months of capitalized interest (\$555,177) to be deposited into the Debt Service Fund from proceeds of the Bonds upon closing.
+(b) Does not contain approximately twenty-four (24) months of capitalized interest (\$257,625) included in the Bond proceeds, to be deposited into the Debt Service Fund upon closing.
 Neither Texas law nor the Bond Order requires the District to maintain any particular sum in the Debt Service Fund.